luxonis/depthai-python/docs/source/samples/UVC/uvc_rgb.rst

 UVC & Color Camera
 ==================

 This example demonstrates how to use the RGB camera on your OAK device as a UVC webcam.
-The UVC feature allows you to use your OAK device as a regular webcam in applications like OpenCV's :code:`cv2.VideoCapture()`, native camera apps, and more.
+The :ref:`UVC` feature allows you to use your OAK device as a regular webcam in applications like OpenCV's :code:`cv2.VideoCapture()`, native camera apps, and more.

 .. rubric:: Similar samples: